defined the substances and their concentrations in the Definition tab and

 In case of reference overspotting of the same vial, the sum of the quantities produce the reference point.
 When mixing reference and sample overspots of vials containing a quantified substance, the reference and sample quantities applied on the track produce 2 different points (one reference point and one sample point).

-In this area, 2 parameters can be configured:
+In this section, 2 parameters can be configured:

-The calibration type (Height or Area, understood as “height/area of the peaks”).
+The calibration type (Height or Area, understood as “height/area of the peaks”, see Peaks table).

 This 2 parameters can be configured in the Definition tab too.

-This area also displays the regression function itself, its standard deviation (this is an indication of deviation between the regression function and the reference points used to compute it).
+This section also displays the regression function itself, its coefficient of variation (this is an indication of deviation between the regression function and the reference points used to compute it) and its correlation coefficient.

-In the regression function, x is always expressed in grams (g), because it has to be unit-independent.
+In the regression function, x is always expressed in picograms (pg), because it has to be unit-independent.
 The display of the curve in the bottom area does not follow this rule, in order to display more user-friendly values.
-This behavior is new in visionCATS 2.0 SP1.

 Please note that many situations prevent the calibration from giving results: